wrf/envbiogeo-mgap/README.md

 The project will consist of:

 * 8-10 page report featuring primary analysis about a nutrient/element of choice (at least one, or combinations for rarer ones) from the GEOTRACES database
-* include an introduction, brief methods, results/description of observations, discussion, figures (1 page max) and references
+* include an introduction, brief methods, results/description of observations, discussion, figures (roughly 1 page of combined figures) and references
 * can be a global overview, or detailed about a location of interest; this can be determined after beginning to look at the data
 * short presentation (1-3 slides, 5 min + questions) for the final day of class